If your home or your belongings are unexpectedly damaged, you might be able to cover the cost if you have accidental damage cover.

 As with any home insurance claim, evidence is essential - and in this case, evidence that it was accidental.

 For help, read our guide on how to make a home insurance claim.

 Do I need accidental damage insurance?

-Accidental damage insurance is an optional extra and a matter of choice.
-As with all insurance policies, the more cover you get, the higher your insurance costs are.
+Accidental damage insurance is optional.
 But it does give you more cover if things go wrong.

 If you’re a homeowner and you think it’s unlikely that you’ll be carrying out DIY around the house, you might decide against it.

 But if you can’t afford the cost of fixing things should they go wrong, you might decide the extra cover is worth it.